AndrewC1998/website/content/project/Water_Wheel/index.md

   focal_point = "Smart"
 +++

-Enactus Lancaster is branching out to have overseas members at our international campuses.
-Lancaster University Ghana have given us a unique insight into how a team can bridge continents and how multi-cultural thinking can lead to better solutions.
-The team in Ghana presented us with several issues that the country faces on a daily basis, including sanitation and electricity shortages.
+Enactus Lancaster also branched out to have overseas members at our international campuses.
+Lancaster University Ghana gave unique insight into how a team can bridge continents and how multi-cultural thinking can lead to better solutions.
+The team in Ghana presented several issues that the country faces on a daily basis, including sanitation and electricity shortages.
 Dumsor has regular power outages that occur in the suburbs leaving whole neighbourhoods without electricity for extended periods of time.

 {{< figure src="lancsghanalogo.png" title=" " >}}